retro16/acsi2stm/README.md

   effort.
 If you bought a unit and you have issues, you should contact the seller first.
 Anyway, constructive feedback (including bug reports) is always appreciated.
+* If a seller refuses to provide the sources, please open a GitHub issue to let me know.

 **Note**: the Mega STE PCB is copyrighted by Olivier Jan and is released under the MIT license so it does not have the same restrictions.

+If you sell ACSI2STM units, please consider selling the new compact PCB design instead of custom designs.
+If the compact design isn't to your taste, please open a GitHub issue and talk about possible improvements.

 Credits